Skip to main content

 Prerequisites

-• A Veryfront project with the workflows/ directory available (see Quickstart).
+• A Veryfront project with the workflows/ directory available (see Create project).

 • Any agents or tools referenced by a step are defined in agents/ or tools/ (see Agents and Tools).